AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 ---
 layout: default
 title:  How To Actually Build Your Awesome Website For $15
-date:   2015-11-17 16:16:01 -0600
+date:   2017-03-17 16:16:01 -0700
 ---

 # {{page.title}}

-There are a couple of thing you will need in order to have your own web page.
+You are an entrepreneur, a professional looking for job or maybe you just need a simple website.

+If you have looked around there are a ton of options for creating your own website, but nothing is free, and you can end up spending about $200 on your website.

 Here I will show you step by step, how to do it spending as little as 15 dollars.

 # Who is this for?